linux-test-project/ltp/doc/developers/setup_mailinglist.rst

 .. note::

-    This method still works in most of the cases, but nowadays we often require to setup a two factor authentication.
+    This method still works in most of the cases, but nowadays we often require to set up a two-factor authentication.
 If this is the case, please consider setting up Git accordingly.

     Instead of :manpage:`git-send-email(1)` you may want to use